jydhasan/mailmarge/README.md

                         "Thank you for your order.
 Please find the attached order summary PDF." & vbCrLf & vbCrLf & _ "Best regards," & vbCrLf & "Your Company" .Attachments.Add pdfPath
-                .Send  ' Change to .Display if you want to preview before sending End With
+                .Send  ' Change to .Display if testing End With
         Else
-            MsgBox "Invalid email for record #" & i & ": " & customerEmail, vbExclamation
+            MsgBox "Invalid email in record #" & i & ": " & customerEmail, vbExclamation
         End If
     Next i

-    MsgBox "✅ All emails with PDFs sent!", vbInformation End Sub
+    MsgBox "✅ All emails with PDFs sent successfully!", vbInformation End Sub

 ```
 # this is the picture
 You must use name as file name after first word